-- We are always willing to meet with a child before beginning specific support or an intervention to explain what we are doing and why, - As part of the termly review of pupil passports we seek children's views on their needs and record this on their pupil passports. - For children who have an EHCP we ask them for their views and opinions as part of the annual review process. - We have an open door policy where children can share their concerns with any member of staff, including the SENDCo. - We will provide an annual questionnaire to children with SEND to gain their views.
+- We are always willing to meet with a child before beginning specific support or an intervention to explain what we are doing and why, - As part of the termly review of SEND Learning Plans, we seek children's views on their needs and record this on their plans. - For children who have an EHCP we ask them for their views and opinions as part of the Annual Review process. - We have an open door policy where children can share their concerns with any member of staff, including the SENDCo. - We will provide an annual questionnaire to children with SEND to gain their pupil voice.